Entropy and Temperature in finite isolated quantum systems: Preliminaries

 \subsection{Hamiltonians and numerics}

-To investigate the effect of different choices for defining the microcanonical entropy in finite systems, we use several spin-1/2 lattice systems, consisting of $L$ spins with $N$ spin-ups.
+To investigate the effect of different choices for defining the microcanonical entropy in finite systems, we use several spin-1/2 lattice systems consisting of $L$ spins, $N$ of which are up.
 The spins interact via \textit{XXZ} interactions, which have a $U(1)$ symmetry conserving $N$.
 We check all results and show data for 1D, 2D, and fully-connected geometries, to demonstrate that our results are very general and not particular to any model.
 In the case of the 1D chain, we also include magnetic fields in the $z$ and $x$ directions; the latter break the $U(1)$ symmetry.
 The Hilbert space dimension is $D=\binom{L}{N}$ when $N$ is conserved and $D=2^L$ otherwise.

 The system parameters are always chosen such that the level spacing statistics match that expected of chaotic quantum systems.
-This ensures that there are no complications due to proximity to integrability or localization.
+This ensures there are no complications due to proximity to integrability or localization.

 \textit{Staggered field XXZ chain}: Starting with the open-boundary \textit{XXZ} chain (anisotropic Heisenberg chain)